Social Icons

 Directed by Aaron Blaise and Robert Walker

-Brother Bear is one of those Disney animated movies, that is cool to see with a very nice soundtrack.
-The animation is a total emotional ride with a certain aim to get the viewer feeling they could do the same thing if there were in the shoes of the lead, which in reality – hell no.
+Brother Bear is one of those Disney animated movies that’s cool to watch, with a very nice soundtrack.
+The animation takes you on an emotional ride, aiming to make the viewer feel like they could step into the shoes of the lead character—but in reality, hell no.

-The story is not bad and the animation is good, this is Disney’s 44th animated feature film and the genre is adventure comedy-drama.
-It is also the last huge theatrical success of the studio using traditional animation, before they finally moved to CGI for their productions.
-After this the other three traditional animations they did were not as successful.
-In fact Home on the Range (2004) and Winnie the Pooh (2011) were box office duds, the last traditional animation The Princess and the Frog (2009), more of broke even at the box office.
+The story isn’t bad, and the animation is solid.
+This is Disney’s 44th animated feature film, classified as an adventure comedy-drama.
+It’s also the studio’s last major theatrical success using traditional animation before transitioning to CGI for future productions.
+After Brother Bear, Disney released three more traditional animations, but they weren’t as successful.
+Home on the Range (2004) and Winnie the Pooh (2011) were box office duds, while The Princess and the Frog (2009) only barely broke even.

 Alright, back to this flick.
-Seeing this for the second time after my viewing back in 2003, I have a less appreciation of it.
-The story is set in a post-ice age Alaska where the people believe that the great spirits are responsible for the creation of all creatures.
-Their believe is that the aurora is where the spirit lives.
+Watching this for the second time, after my first viewing in 2003, I found myself appreciating it less.
+The story is set in post-Ice Age Alaska, where the people believe that the Great Spirits are responsible for the creation of all creatures.
+They believe the aurora is the home of these spirits.

-The musical soundtrack has Phil Collins on it, even though he did not sing all the songs like he did in Tarzan.
+The movie’s soundtrack features music by Phil Collins, though he doesn’t sing all the songs as he did in Tarzan.

 0 comments: